 The purchase and sale of futures and options on futures contracts require margin deposits with FCMs.
 Additional deposits may be necessary for any loss on contract value.
 The Commodity Exchange Act requires an FCM to segregate all customer transactions and assets from the FCM's proprietary activities.
 A customer's cash and other property (for example, U.S. Treasury bills) deposited with an FCM are considered commingled with all other customer funds subject to the FCM's segregation requirements.
 In the event of an FCM's insolvency, recovery may be limited to a pro rata share of segregated funds available.
 It is possible that the recovered amount could be less than the total of cash and other property deposited.
-The Partnership utilizes Wells Fargo Securities, LLC and SG Americas Securities, LLC as its clearing brokers.
+The Partnership utilizes ADM Investor Services, Inc. and SG Americas Securities, LLC as its clearing brokers.

 The amount of required margin and good faith deposits with the FCMs, interbank market makers and swap counterparties usually ranges from 5% to 35% of the Partnership's net asset value.
-The cash deposited with the FCMs, interbank market makers and swap counterparties at December 31, 2017 and 2016 was \$29,435,769 and \$31,854,126, respectively, which was 25.94% and 19.26% of the net asset value, respectively.
+The cash deposited with the FCMs, interbank market makers and swap counterparties at December 31, 2018 and 2017 was \$12,858,812 and \$29,435,769, respectively, which was 16.50% and 25.94% of the net asset value, respectively, and is included in equity in brokers' trading accounts on the consolidated statements of financial condition.